pitchmuc/adobe-analytics-api-2.0/docs/main.md

 mydims = mycompany.getDimensions('rsid')
 ```

-#### BETA Methods
+#### Project Methods

 I have implemented a `getProjects`, `getProject`, `updateProject` and `createProject` methods.
-These methods are not officially available in the documentation of Adobe API 2.0.
-Therefore, if they do stop working, this may not come from the API wrapper / SDK aanalytics2.
-Please refer to the docstring for these methods for now.

-From these beta methods, I have created other supported methods that are explained in the [Project documentation](./projects.md).
+From these methods, I have created other supported methods that are explained in the [Project documentation](./projects.md).

 ### Create